 In VISNs 2 and 3, GRECC Connect utilizes case-based conferences to share expertise with rural VA primary care providers.
-This model is similar to the Extension for Community Healthcare Outcomes (ECHO) model, which leverages telehealth technology to share expertise through outreach to rural primary care providers.9 VA's version, Specialty Care Access Network (SCAN)-ECHO, established in 2011, provides a mentormentee relationship between specialist teams in urban centers and primary care providers in rural settings.10 In the SCAN-ECHO model, the specialist team coaches local primary care providers on specific health conditions, provides recommendations for treatment plans, and facilitates an educational component.1 Similar to the SCAN-ECHO model described above, the regularly scheduled case-based conference sessions include a clinical case presentation, a brief didactic portion to a brief educational portion, and a question and answer period.
-This intervention focuses on challenging clinical case discussions and addresses common problems (e.g., driving concerns) as well as the assessment and management of geriatric syndromes (e.g., cognitive decline, falls, polypharmacy, and others).
+This model is similar to the ECHO model (Extension for Community Healthcare Outcomes), which leverages telehealth technology to share expertise in outreach to rural primary care providers.
+The VA's version, SCAN (Specialty Care Access Network)-ECHO I, established in 2011, provides a mentor relationship between specialist teams often located in an urban center and primary care providers in the rural setting.
+In the SCAN-ECHO model, the specialist team coaches local primary care providers on specific health conditions, provides recommendations for treatment plans, and facilitates an educational component.

+Similar to the SCAN-ECHO model described above, the regular scheduled case-based conference sessions include a clinical case presentation, a brief didactic portion to enhance knowledge of participants, and a question and answer period.
+The focus of this intervention is on challenging clinical case discussions, addressing common problems (e.g., driving concerns), and the assessment and management of geriatric syndromes (e.g., cognitive decline, falls, polypharmacy, and others).
 The discussions are held via toll-free conference lines and occur bimonthly.
-In between those conferences, the GRECC Connect Project provides additional information regarding the topics covered during the conferences.
+Between the regularly scheduled conferences, the GRECC Connect Project provides additional information regarding the topics covered during the conferences.